Special dinner accented by impeccable service

 By: Mike sanford, GLOB Editor, with contributions by Lynn Dirk, GLOB Content Editor

 Typically I'm not a big fan of the corporate dining experience.
-I was interested, however, in seeing how this seafood restaurant was handling the major construction going on outside its front door that made Bonefish the last business standing in a complex that previously included Walmart, a game store, and Outback Steakhouse.
+I was interested, however, in seeing how this seafood restaurant was handling being the cornerstone destination in the, upgraded Butler Plaza shopping center,

 "It was rough at first when it appeared to customers we were closed," said Bonefish Manager, Holly Taber; she added, "We put that giant 'OPEN FOR BUSINEES' sign out front and that helped a lot."

 We were quickly seated in a window booth with a large window facing the bright, sunlit parking lot and we noted two columns flanked by two palms with remarkable symmetry.
 Coincidence or canny landscaping?
 Only the shadow knows.

 I have had several discussions about five-star dining in Gainesville, which, unfortunately, is rare.
 With the customer friendly, attentive service of Ms. Melinda O'Rourke combined with an excellent dinner, our Bonefish experience had five-star written all over it from the Fall Apple Martini to Ms. O'Rourke's clear, detailed, pleasing, and informative explanation of menu items.

 The martini included fresh fall apples infused for 3 days in vodka and finished with a touch of honey and cinnamon sprinkle.
 The martini was excellent -- not too sweet and not too cinnamon-y.
 And then we were on our way to a fabulous full course meal.